wonrzrzeczny/CTF-writeups/0ctf 2019/Neuron Break/readme.md

 Select random pixel and random color chanel and change it a little bit.
 If the bird confidence increased then leave the change and repeat the procedure.
 If the bird confidence decreased then discard the change and try again.

 By trial and error I've found out that xoring the color value with 15 was an efficient choice for the "change it a little bit" step of our procedure.
-Also tampering with the pixel values of mathplotlib image was kind of painful, as the only method I've found to do so was to convert mathplotlib image to PIL image, change it, then convert back to mathplotlib (though I believe there are more convenient methods to do this).
+Also, tampering with the pixel values of mathplotlib image was kind of painful, as the only method I've found to do so was to convert mathplotlib image to PIL image, change it, then convert back to mathplotlib (though I believe there are more convenient methods to do this).
 The complete script can be found in the ```solver.py``` file.

 First of all it loads the image, calculates the initial confidence of our chosen class and saves the image in ```tmp.jpg``` file: